-Choose a chorus and bar to play from in the current arrangement.
-Parts are not regenerated.
+Choose a chorus and bar to play from with the current arrangement.
+Tracks won't be regenerated.
 Use this command during playback to jump to any bar in the song.

-Play from Current
+Play from Current Position - no Regeneration

-When the song is stopped this command starts playback again at the bar with the highlight cell.
+When the song is stopped this command starts playback again at the bar with the highlight cell with the current arrangement.